-the supervising physician is physically present with the fellow during the key portions of the patient interaction; or, the supervising physician and/or patient is not physically present with the fellow and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+The supervising physician is physically present with the fellow during the key portions of the patient interaction.

+The supervising physician and/or patient is not physically present with the fellow and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.